How to add calculated fields in Google Forms

 Now you know how much to charge, but the client still doesn’t know what they can expect to pay or how to pay you.

-• Create a new Zap in Zapier
+1. Create a new Zap in Zapier.

-Now fill out the action section like so:
+Now fill out the action section:

-• Use Gmail for the action app and Send Email for the action, then continue
+• Use Gmail for the action app and Send Email for the action, then continue.

 • Connect your Gmail account.

-In the next section, customize the auto-generated email.
+In the next section, customize the auto-generated email:

-• Click on the To field and select the column from your sheet with the user’s email address — your form will need to have a field to gather email addresses for this to work.
+• Click on the To field and select the column from your sheet with the user’s email address — your form will need a field to gather email addresses for this to work.

-• Choose your email address from the dropdown in the From field
+• Choose your email address from the dropdown in the From field.

-• Fill out the subject of the email and add any copy for the body of the email
+• Fill out the subject of the email and add any copy for the body of the email.

 When you fill out the body of the email, you’ll be able to add any data from the new spreadsheet row.
 You can add the total to your email body by selecting that column.
 (You might need to click Show all options to see it.)